azhou05/Verilog-Toolchain/README.md

 # Verilog Toolchain for AES-128

 This repository provides a complete **toolchain for testing, synthesizing, simulating, and analyzing Verilog modules**, demonstrated here with an AES-128 implementation.
-It is designed to be **used standalone** but in process to be used in combination with evolutionary tools like OpenEvolve.
+It is designed to be **used standalone** but work is currently underway for it to be used in combination with evolutionary tools like OpenEvolve.

 ---